rmetzler/bliki/wiki/gpg/terrible.md

 A lot of people can be meaningfully identified by that information alone, even without publishing their personal identity.

+## The Web Of Vulnerable CAs

+Each GPG user is also a unilateral signing authority.
+GPG's trust model means that a compromised key can be used to confer trust onto _any_ other key, compromising potentially many other users by causing them to trust illegitimate keys.
+GPG assumes everyone will be constantly on watch for unusual signing activity, and perfectly aware of the safety of their own keys at all times.

 ## Interoperability

 Sending a GPG-signed message to a non-GPG-using normal human being is a great